shaing04/dsc80-2025-sp/syllabus.md

 - Google searching for documentation on Python or `pandas`
 - Working together with other students on assignments without copying or sharing answers
-- Posting a question about your approach to a problem on Ed, without sharing your code
+- Posting a question about your approach to a problem on Piazza, without sharing your code

 The best way to avoid problems is by using your best judgement and remembering